 Bloom Time: Spring and summer

 Ipomoea carnea is a fast-growing shrub with ascending stems and rich green heart-shaped leaves that grow up to 9 inches (23 cm) long leaves.
-Flowers are pink, up to 4 inches (10 cm) in diameter, and appear in clusters all spring and summer long.
+Flowers are pink, up to 4 inches (10 cm) in diameter, and appear in clusters from spring to summer.

 USDA hardiness zone 8b to 11b: from 15 °F (−9.4 °C) to 50 °F (+10 °C).